 Vexillology is the scientific study of the history, symbolism and usage of flags.
-In the study of vexillology there are terms for each and every component of a flag, and the two parts that make up virtually every flag are the charge, which is a figure or symbol appearing on a flag; and the field, which is the background of a flag, the colour behind the charges.
+In the study of vexillology there are terms for each and every component of a flag, and the two parts that make up many flags are the charge, which is a figure or symbol appearing on a flag; and the field, which is the background of a flag (the colour behind the charge).
 What was so interesting about this terminology was the resulting word combination, charge field.
 In the study of physics this grouping of words would also allude to a point charge field - an electric field that has an effect on other charges around it, acting from a distance, like gravity, to pull charges towards it.

-We see the charge (or symbol in vexillology) as the visual branding of a company - much like a country’s flag.
-And the field is the effect that the visual brand has on the market - we want people to rally around, be pulled to, that brand’s flag - much like the point charge field does in physics.
+We see the charge (the vexillological term for symbol) as the visual branding of a company - much like a country’s flag.
+And the field is the effect that the visual brand has on the market - being pulled to the brand’s flag - much like the point charge field does in physics.

-So as a combination of art (vexillology) and science (physics), and of visual branding and marketing, the name Chargefield was born.
+So as a combination of art (vexillology) and science (physics), and of visual branding and marketing, the name Chargefield came about.